-The Hospitality and Tourism Management Studies (HTMS) Program recognizes the need for a uniform set of standards for the evaluation of teaching, scholarship, and community service that is fair, flexible, and that provides reasonable goals and expectations for those who seek tenure and promotion in the HTMS Program.
+The Business Program recognizes the need for a uniform set of standards for the evaluation of teaching, scholarship, and community service that is fair, flexible, and that provides reasonable goals and expectations for those who seek tenure and promotion in the Business Program.

-These standards are intended to be broad enough and flexible enough to support a range of teaching methodology, and scholarly activity consistent with our goals of achieving and maintaining AACSB accreditation.
+These standards are intended to be broad enough and flexible enough to support a range of teaching methodology, and scholarly activity consistent with our goal of maintaining AACSB accreditation.

-6.00 ELABORATION OF COLLEGE AND SCHOOL STANDARDS FOR TEACHING FACULTY IN THE HOSPITALITY AND TOURISM MANAGEMENT STUDIES (HTMS) PROGRAM
+6.00 ELABORATION OF COLLEGE AND DIVISIONAL/SCHOOL STANDARDS FOR TEACHING FACULTY IN THE BUSINESS PROGRAM

+6.1 Teaching

-- 6.1 Teaching - 6.1.1 Educating students, both inside and outside the classroom is the HTMS Program's primary purpose.
+- 6.1.1 Educating students, both inside and outside the classroom, is the Business Program's primary purpose.
 Therefore, performance in teaching carries the greatest weight in the evaluation of faculty.
-All aspects of teaching, including preceptorial teaching, will be evaluated in order to gain a clear understanding of each faculty member's performance. - 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches. - 6.1.2.2 Sound, course design and delivery in all teaching assignments, including General Studies whether introductory or advanced offerings, as evident in clear learning goals and expectations, content reflecting the best available scholarship and teaching techniques aimed at student learning. - 6.1.2.3.
+All aspects of teaching, including preceptorial teaching, will be evaluated in order to gain a clear understanding of each faculty member's performance. - 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches. - 6.1.2.2 Sound course design and delivery in all teaching assignments, including General Studies whether introductory or advanced offerings, as evident in clear learning goals and expectations, content reflecting the best available scholarship and teaching techniques aimed at student learning. - 6.1.2.3.
 The ability to organize course material and to communicate this information effectively.
 The development of a comprehensive syllabus for each course taught, including expectations, grading and attendance policies and the timely provision of copies to students.